 And you don’t need to be a professional mechanic to do this.
 Anybody can pull it off in their free time.

-You just need some motivation and our DIY guide, and you’ll fix most air conditioning problems.
+You just need some motivation and our DIY guide, and you’ll fix most air conditioning problems and perfect guide on coolant filtration system kits.

 So, if you’ve got some spare time, make sure to read our DIY guide, and you’ll fix your problem.